-Kleiner Perkins was introduced to Amazon in 1996 when Coach Bill Campbell connected John Doerr to Leslie Koch, who at the time was VP of Marketing at Amazon.
+Kleiner Perkins was introduced to Amazon in 1996 when Coach Bill Campbell connected John Doerr to Leslie Koch, who at the time was vice president of marketing at Amazon.
 They met at Il Fornaio in Palo Alto, where Leslie told John that Amazon was raising money.
-Two days later, John was in Seattle meeting with Amazon’s CEO, Jeff Bezos.
+Two days later, John was in Seattle meeting with Amazon's CEO, Jeff Bezos.
 As two tech nerds, Jeff and John immediately connected, and Jeff chose to work with us, but more as business builders than investors.

 John remembers a trip to Fry's Home Electronics with Jeff.
 As they walked around the store's aisles, they asked themselves was there anything there that Amazon couldn't sell.
 The answer was no. It was a moment of epiphany for John when he realized Amazon really could become the Everything Store.